 We've color-coded the signature sections of the HIC for easier viewing.
 Please be sure to completely fill in and sign the contract (electronic signatures are preferred), including:

 Because most Californians are surprised by all of required protections that must be in every HIC, we do our best to explain that California's myriad protections are there to protect residential property owners.
-Remember - we've done the hard work of complying with all of California's requirements so that you don't have to worry about a thing - you only need sign and initial once.
+Remember - we've done the hard work of including all of California's myriad consumer protections so that you don't have to worry about the validity of your contract and, what's more, there is only one signature, one date and one initial required.
 Still, please feel free to let us know what questions and concerns you have.
 We can’t budge on the legally required verbiage mentioned above but we can be flexible with the rest of the contract verbiage.
 Again, please just let us know what changes you would like.

 Page 1: Write in any notes, requested changes or conditions you would like documented.
 You can scribble them anywhere you find an open space on the first page (no notes on page 2, please)

 Page 1: If (and only if) you wish us to retain your credit card information on file, please fill in credit card information (and provide Cardholder information if different from Contact Information).
-Otherwise, you can always enter your credit card information later into your own secure customer portal.
+Otherwise, you can always provide your credit card information later.

 Page 1: Sign & date in the highlighted space.